Tamiflu: Flu season causes shortage | WFTV

-ORANGE COUNTY, Fla. - The Tamiflu shortage that affected parts of north and southwest Florida has moved into Central Florida.
+ORANGE COUNTY, Fla. - A shortage of generic Tamiflu that affected parts of north and southwest Florida has moved into Central Florida, driving up the cost of treatment.

 Related Headlines